appium/appium/packages/appium/docs/en/guides/migrating-1-to-2.md

 To update the Appium server itself, you do the same thing as in the past: `npm install -g appium`.
 Now, installing new versions of the Appium server will leave your drivers intact, so the whole process will be much more quick.

-If you would like to update to a specific version, not the latest, please unisntall the driver and install the specific version instead of `update` command.
+If you would like to update to a specific version, not the latest, please uninstall the driver and install the desired version using the `install` subcommand instead of `update`.

 ```bash
 appium driver uninstall xcuitest